The Southeast Asian country,Philippines, is one of the most popular destinations for travelers all around the world to escape to.

 Badian canyoneering in Cebu is an outdoor recreational activity that mainly involves traveling through canyons with azure waters by various methods such as hiking, walking, rappelling, jumping, swimming, and rock climbing.

-Don’t miss the opportunity to try canyoneering adventures when in Cebu, you’ll definitely enjoy it.
+Don’t miss the opportunity to try canyoneering adventures when in Cebu even as a rainy season activity in the Philippines when the water current is at its most suitable level, you’ll definitely enjoy it.

 One of the best festivals to attend in the Philippines is the annual Sinulog Festival held in Cebu every January.
 It’s a thanksgiving celebration for Santo Niño; devotees and supporters flock to the province to spend a weekend full of exciting events, parades, and traditional dances.